Alexander Oswald Brodie: Governorship

 Following the resignation of Oakes Murphy as Governor of Arizona Territory, Brodie was nominated for the position and sworn into office on July 1, 1902.
 His first several months were spent appointing new officials and organizing his administration.
 An action of note prior to the convening of the 22nd Arizona Territorial Legislature was the pardon of Pearl Hart on moral grounds.
 At the time, the outlaw was the only female at the Yuma Territorial Prison and her presence was causing disruptions as guards and other prisoners vied for her attentions.
 The December 1902 pardon was made on the condition that Hart leave the territory, a condition she quickly fulfilled.
 Another display of the new Governor's ethical stance was his refusal to use a US$750 discretionary fund which was available for his personal use.
 Brodie considered the legislative appropriation which created the fund illegal as it had no oversight provisions to prevent misuse.

-The sword and scabbard which Alexander Oswald Brodie used during his service with the Rough Riders in the Spanish–American War.
-The sword and scabbard are exhibited in the Arizona State Capitol Museum.
+Ceremonial saber presented to Alexander Brodie in 1905.
+The saber and scabbard are part of the Arizona Capitol Museum collection and are not currently on exhibit.

 With the start of the 22nd Legislature in January 1903, Brodie requested several changes to the territorial tax code.
 The first change he asked for was increasing the tax rates for mining operations which the Governor felt were not paying a fair share in comparison to other parts of the territorial economy.
 He also proposed an exemption from taxation of 10 years for new railroads and 9 years for hydroelectric dams to encourage additional transportation and electrical generation capabilities within the territory.
 Other changes to mining operations were the establishment of an eight-hour day for mine workers, with railroad workers receiving a limit of 16 consecutive hours of work, and outlawing the practice of paying miners in company scrip redeemable only at the company store.
 Brodie also requested the pay for the governor's secretary be increased from US$125 to US$150/year.